 We welcome between 60-90 visitors each weekday and 30-50 on weekends.
 This equates to almost 2000 visits a month, with approximately 200 new visitors each year, all of whom have complex and multiple needs.
 With roughly 70 hot meals a day being served, we provide the basic needs for homeless & vulnerably housed adults in Nottingham.
 We currently have 22 members of staff and over 70 volunteers who regular support the organisation.

-Emmanuel House provides further support and services including tenancies, benefits, mental health support, training and workshops, drug & alcohol support, a daily nurse and a core programme of social activities.
+Emmanuel House provides further support and services including advice and advocacy around tenancies, benefits, mental health support, training and workshops, drug & alcohol support, a daily nurse and a core programme of social activities.
 We also have an onsite charity shop, which brings in much needed income for Emmanuel House and is a place for service users to gain first hand work experience.

 Emmanuel House has always prided itself on providing a safe and supportive environment whilst working towards practical solutions that meet the individuals needs.